sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### Ensure `PUT` requests handle non-existent resources by implicitly creating them before updating.
+### Ensure `PUT` requests handle non-existent resources by implicitly creating them before updating
 When clients make `PUT` requests to update a resource at a specific URI, the API should be robust against the non-existence of the resource by implicitly creating it before performing the update.
 This means that if the resource identified by the URI does not already exist, the API should create it based on the provided data in the `PUT` request payload.